telerik/ajax-docs/general-information/using-jquery/using-jquery.md

 ## jQuery Version History in Telerik UI Controls

-Telerik® UI for ASP.NET Ajax Q3 2014 - present are using jQuery version 1.11.1
+Telerik® UI for ASP.NET AJAX Q3 2014 - present are using jQuery version 1.11.1

-Telerik® UI for ASP.NET Ajax Q1 2013 SP1 - Q2 2014 SP1 are using jQuery version 1.9.1
+Telerik® UI for ASP.NET AJAX Q1 2013 SP1 - Q2 2014 SP1 are using jQuery version 1.9.1

-Telerik® UI for ASP.NET Ajax Q1 2012 SP1 - Q1 2013 are using jQuery version 1.7.2
+Telerik® UI for ASP.NET AJAX Q1 2012 SP1 - Q1 2013 are using jQuery version 1.7.2

-Telerik® UI for ASP.NET Ajax Q3 2011 SP1 / Q1 2012 are using jQuery version 1.7.1
+Telerik® UI for ASP.NET AJAX Q3 2011 SP1 / Q1 2012 are using jQuery version 1.7.1

-Telerik® UI for ASP.NET Ajax Q2 2011 SP1 / Q3 2011 are using jQuery version 1.6.4
+Telerik® UI for ASP.NET AJAX Q2 2011 SP1 / Q3 2011 are using jQuery version 1.6.4

-Telerik® UI for ASP.NET Ajax Q2 2011 are using jQuery version 1.6.2
+Telerik® UI for ASP.NET AJAX Q2 2011 are using jQuery version 1.6.2

-Telerik® UI for ASP.NET Ajax Q1 2011 SP1 / SP2 are using jQuery version 1.5.2
+Telerik® UI for ASP.NET AJAX Q1 2011 SP1 / SP2 are using jQuery version 1.5.2

-Telerik® UI for ASP.NET Ajax Q1 2011 are using jQuery version 1.5.1
+Telerik® UI for ASP.NET AJAX Q1 2011 are using jQuery version 1.5.1

-Telerik® UI for ASP.NET Ajax Q3 2010 SP1 / SP2 are using jQuery version 1.4.4
+Telerik® UI for ASP.NET AJAX Q3 2010 SP1 / SP2 are using jQuery version 1.4.4

-Telerik® UI for ASP.NET Ajax Q3 2010 are using jQuery version 1.4.3
+Telerik® UI for ASP.NET AJAX Q3 2010 are using jQuery version 1.4.3

-Telerik® UI for ASP.NET Ajax Q1 / Q2 2010 are using jQuery version 1.4.2
+Telerik® UI for ASP.NET AJAX Q1 / Q2 2010 are using jQuery version 1.4.2

-Telerik® UI for ASP.NET Ajax Q1 / Q2 2009 are using jQuery version 1.3.2
+Telerik® UI for ASP.NET AJAX Q1 / Q2 2009 are using jQuery version 1.3.2

 ## Telerik UI Controls Using jQuery